Editor's note: this blog post was originally written in 2016 and has been updated for clarity and updated information.

-It's also worth following big retailers such as Amazon, eBay and Debenhams to name a few, as they often tweet about the latest deals available on their website or in-store and offer exclusive discounts on these channels.
+It's also worth following big retailers such as Amazon, eBay and Debenhams, as they often post about the latest deals available on their website or in-store and offer exclusive discounts on these channels.

 Stay loyal to your loyalty cards this Christmas

 Make sure you are using your Boots Advantage Card or supermarket loyalty cards in the run-up to Christmas.
 Your weekly household necessities bump up your points and you can use them to buy presents!

 Look out for double points promotions and exclusive loyalty card holder offers.
 Most supermarkets have frequent incentives in the run-up to Christmas, so take advantage of earning points and you might cash in on your Christmas food shop.

 Check eBay and local Facebook groups first

 Facebook groups and websites like eBay and Freecycle have local groups and collection options which could be your saving grace this Christmas.

 With thousands of items from Christmas decorations to unwanted gifts, Freecycle list items in your area and if you dig hard enough on social media or even at local car boots, you might just find some freebies or heavily discounted items to help you save.

 There are multiple fashion outlet stores all over the UK including Clarks, M&S and more which all offer high-quality items at a price that suits your budget.

 You can even hunt these brands down online, as many of them have outlet stores on eBay.
 Skint Dad has a great list of outlet stores you can find on eBay.